adammostrom/ruu-thesis-project-port/python/README.md

 #### How to solve an SDP case:

 There are several cases implemented in the python module.
-By running `make python run` you will be prompted to select an implementation.
+By running `make python-run` you will be prompted to select an implementation.
 For the Matter Most case, the documentation and the original source code paper contains extensive information on the case and is recommended to read if the user wants more in depth knowledge about the case and how the code computes the SDP.

 For users that want to explore by doing, we recommend running the Matter Most gase, and consider the scenarios: